lobopraveen/praveenlobo.com/content/blog/2018/2018-06-14-Bookmark-Tool-Using-JavaScript.markdown

 If you guessed it, I didn't shy away in creating my own bookmark tool either; however, I'm proud of it and use it even to this day!
 My version took the HTML page one step further by adding an input box and some JavaScript to search.
 The initial version was written in vanilla JavaScript and it would fire a search function `onkeyup` which would delete all rows from the table and add new rows that matched the input typed.
 On escape, it would redirect to the intranet search site with the text entered as search query.

 I re-wrote the HTML using jQuery and the autocomplete widget a couple of years after that and added `position` method to center the input box.
-I also used some answers from StackOverflow to implement search on multiple words.
+I used some answers from StackOverflow to implement search on multiple words.
 After that the only change I did, other than adding the new links, was to update the jQuery version while publishing it now.

 #### Chrome's bookmark manager